spineki/freshPlanetChat/Readme.md

 # CODING TEST: PART 1

+## RUNNING THE APP
+To avoid port conflict between my tests and my running demon, the main app runs under `🚀 Server ready at http://localhost:5000/graphql` (notice port 5000).

+You can run this project with `yarn install` to install the dependencies and then `yarn run start` or `yarn run demon`

 ## Note on authentification
 Authentification was supposed to be already effective.
 Thus, I added in apollo Server configuration a context callback that will automatically log you as "user2".
-In a real prodiction context, a complete authentification system, using jwt, etc, should be used instead.
+In a real production context, a complete authentification system, using jwt, etc, should be used instead.

 ## Assumptions and choices:
 - The term "forums" will be used instead of "fora" because it better matches the list naming convention (adding an "s" at the end)
 - Two forums cannot have the same name.
 This allows forum creation to use names to verify if the forum already exists.
 - Since a database wasn't required, I directly load a `.json` file in the server memory.
-Data is modified directly by mutation resolver.
-The code is thus longer that it would have been with database queries.
+Data is modified directly by a mutation resolver.
+The code is thus longer than it would have been with database queries.
 For example, I have to generate a new ID by hand when a forum is added to the "database".
 - SendingTime is computed server-side.
-This way, we simplify client mutation queries, we simplify time zone handling, we prevend users from sending message to prior times (thus modifying chat history), and messages are already stored in order.
+This way, we simplify client mutation queries, we simplify time zone handling, we prevent users from sending a message to prior times (thus modifying chat history), and messages are already stored in order.
 - I decided to implement a pagination system for messages.
-I could have gone for an offset system, but a cursor based pagination is now a "best practice" and allows more flexibility.
+I could have gone for an offset system, but cursor-based pagination is now a "best practice" and allows more flexibility.
 Even though cursors usually are strings, an Int is enough because of the messages data structure.

 ## Extra Packages
-Except for linters and prettier, I did not use any extra package
+Except for linters and prettier, and ts-dev (faster than nodemon), I did not use any extra package

 ## Tests:

 I added several tests in the tests folder.
-They ensure that every requirement of the specs is fullfilled.
+They ensure that every requirement of the specs is fulfilled.
 I'm using jest so you can run `yarn run test` or `npm run test` to check that everything is working well.

 ## Github Actions
 A `.github` folder can be found at the root of the project.
-A `yml`configuration file inside runs whenever this branch is pushed.
+A `yml` configuration file inside runs whenever this branch is pushed.
 Jest action launches the test files.
 Thus, we can quickly verify that integration is not broken.
+(CI)

 ## SCHEMA

-The following schema is taken from the inspector page available thanks to apollo server.
+The following schema is taken from the inspector page available thanks to the apollo server.
-I provide bellow the full retrieved schema, but
+I provide below the full retrieved schema, but
 - directive @cacheControl
 - CacheControlScope
 - Upload

 are not shown here because they were automatically created by apollo.
 (The SDL file can be found under `src/schema/type-defs.ts`)

 ```gql